-At encoder side, the PDPC flag for an intra-coded CU is determined at CU level.
-When intra mode RD cost check is needed for a CU, one additional CU level RD check is added to select the optimal PDPC flag between the value of 0 and 1 for an intra-coded CU.
+At the encoder side, the PDPC flag for an intra-coded CU is determined at the CU level.
+When intra mode RD cost check is needed for a CU, one additional CU level RD check is added to select the PDPC flag between the value of 0 and 1 for an intra-coded CU.

 Adaptive reference sample smoothing

 In HEVC, mode-dependent reference sample smoothing is applied.
 In the JEM, a reference sample filtering mechanism is introduced.
-As presented in Figure 11 two low pass filters (LPF) are used to process reference samples:
+As presented in Figure 11 one of two low pass filters (LPF) are used to process reference samples:

 3-tap LPF with the coefficients of [1, 2, 1] / 4